Tap Jones

-Air Marshal Sir Edward “Tap” Gordon Jones, KCB, CBE, DSO, DFC (31 August 1914 – 20 February 2007) was an officer in the Royal Air Force for 34 years, from 1935 to 1969.
+Air Marshal Sir Edward Gordon "Tap" Jones, KCB, CBE, DSO, DFC (31 August 1914 – 20 February 2007) was an officer in the Royal Air Force for 34 years, from 1935 to 1969.
 He commanded a squadron of obsolescent biplane Gladiator fighters during the Greek Campaign in the Second World War, where he shot down five Italian Fiat CR.42 fighters.
 He served in mainly operational posts in Europe until he retired.
 Unusually, he never served a post in the Air Ministry or the UK Ministry of Defence.

 Early life

 Jones was born in Widnes, Lancashire (now Cheshire), the third of four sons of Lieutenant Colonel Albert Jones.
 His father was the borough medical officer.
 Jones spent time in India as a child, where his brothers nicknamed him "Doolally Tap" (meaning "slightly mad").
 He retained the nickname "Tap" for the rest of his life.

 After grammar school, he studied medicine at Liverpool University, where he met his future wife.
 His three brothers all became doctors, like their father, but Jones soon switched to veterinary science.
 He was a keen sportsman, representing the university and Lancashire at rugby union.
 He also enjoyed shooting and the outdoor life, but he showed little interest in his studies.